 Ellenboro Elementary School is situated in the beautiful foothills of western North Carolina.
 Ellenboro is a small, rural town surrounded by farms and rolling countryside.
 The Ellenboro community is located on Highway 74, six miles east of Forest City, North Carolina.

 Our students come from many diverse backgrounds and make up a very large district.
 Ellenboro Elementary encompasses the communities of Bostic, Hollis, Hopewell, Concord, and Washburn.
-Ellenboro Elementary School serves approximately 589 students, including 81% Caucasian, 6% African American, 6% Hispanic, 1% American Indian and 7% who are multi-racial.
-Eighteen percent of our student population are served through our Exceptional Children Program, in both self-contained and resource capacities.
+Ellenboro Elementary School serves approximately 613 students, including 81% Caucasian, 5% African American, 6% Hispanic and 8% who are multi-racial.
+Seventeen percent of our student population are served through our Exceptional Children Program, in both self-contained and resource capacities.
 We embrace our student population and celebrate their successes and gains.

 We enjoy a wonderful relationship with the community in and around the Town of Ellenboro and receive tremendous support from many of our stakeholders.
 We are blessed to have a wonderful fundraiser, the Colfax Free Fair-Ellenboro School Carnival, that helps our community and our school.
 Each September, this event gives people within our county and the surrounding counties a chance to experience a small community fair and reminisce about the days of old.
 The tradition of the Ellenboro fair includes rides, food, fellowship, community involvement, and historical exhibits.